Harshvish26/BlueLnkHouse/README.md

 4.  **Run the application:**
     ```bash
-    # Runs the server using nodemon (if installed) or node
+    # Runs the server using nodemon or node
-    npm run dev
+    nodemon
     ```
     The application will be available at `http://localhost:5000`.